Minimal number of points on a grid forming line segments of equal length: Modular -queens problem

-As in the $n$-queens problem, we can construct permutations in $T_{k+1}$ via a lattice construction.
-In particular, we construct a constellation of points by placing a point on the grid if and only if it is not a point on a lattice spanned by two vectors $v_1$ and $v_2$.
-For instance with the lattice points generated by the vectors $(1,2)$ and $(2,-1)$, the set of points with $N=15$ is shown in Fig. \ref{fig:two}.
+\begin{definition} Given two vectors $v_1$ and $v_2$, the lattice construction is defined as a constellation of points such that a point is on the grid if and only if the point is not a linear combination of $v_1$ and $v_2$. \end{definition} For instance with the lattice points generated by the vectors $(1,2)$ and $(2,-1)$, the set of points with $N=15$ is shown in Fig. \ref{fig:two}.
 In particular, this configuration shows that $f(4) = 1$.

-The following result appears to be well-known \cite{bell:nqueens:2009}, but we include it here for completeness. \begin{theorem} If there exists $1 <m < k$ such that $m-1$, $m $ and $m+1$ are all coprime with $k+1$, then the lattice construction with $v_1 = (1,m)$ and $(k+1,0)$ generates a permutation $\sigma$ in $T_{k+1}$. \end{theorem}
+The following result appears to be well-known \cite{bell:nqueens:2009}, but we include it here for completeness. \begin{theorem} If there exists $1 <m < k$ such that $m-1$, $m $ and $m+1$ are all coprime with $k+1$, then the lattice construction with $v_1 = (1,m)$ and $v_2 = (0,k+1)$ corresponds to a permutation $\sigma$ in $T_{k+1}$. \end{theorem}